-- 1. All advertising is to be: - constructed of high quality, durable materials; - considered in conjunction with the design and construction of buildings; and - contained wholly within the site. - 3.
-In the case of strata titled factory units: - each factory unit development should have a directory board within or near the landscape area listing each firm and their unit number within the complex; - subject to compliance with the exempt development requirements; and - each firm is entitled to have: - a sign located on or over the door of the unit so occupied; and - another sign placed on the face of the building(s).
+- 1. All advertising is to be: - constructed of high quality, durable materials; - considered in conjunction with the design and construction of buildings; and - contained wholly within the site. - 2.
+In the case of strata titled factory units: - each factory unit development should have a directory board within or near the landscape area listing each firm and their unit number within the complex;

+- subject to compliance with the exempt development requirements; and - each firm is entitled to have: - a sign located on or over the door of the unit so occupied; and - another sign placed on the face of the building(s). - All lighting installed within the precinct is to comply with Australian Standard AS4282:1997 - Control of the Obtrusive Effects of Outdoor Lighting.